Bridgetek/EVE-MCU-BRT_AN_012-Example-FT9XX/README.md

 The application note is intended to be used on an ME812A-WH50R or ME813A-WH50C EVE development module with an MM900EV2A or MM900EV3A MCU module.
 The application note is written to work on an 800 by 600 display.
-Changes to the EVE module or FT9XX device can be made in the `FT_platform.h` file in the `Includes` folder of the source code.
+Changes to the EVE module or FT9XX device can be made in the `EVE_config.h` file in the `Includes` folder of the source code.

 The MM900EVxA module connects directly to the EVE development module with a set of pin headers.
 The QSPI interface on the FT9XX device is taken through the pin headers to the FT81X/BT8XX on the EVE module.